What do accountants do?

 - One year of full-time accounting experience

 Interested in becoming one of the new rock stars of the accounting world or want to learn just a little bit more?
-Your first step should be Start Here Go Places, the AICPA's professional development guide to help you learn more about the profession and navigating your future in accounting.
+Your first step should be This Way to CPA, the AICPA's professional development guide to help you learn more about the profession and navigating your future in accounting.